-Formula & tooling considerations for manufacturing with wood-plastic composite
+Formula & tooling considerations for manufacturing with wood-plastic composites

 The ratio of wood to plastic in the chosen formula of a wood-plastic composite will have some effect on its behavior as it goes through the production process.
 The percentage of wood present in the composite will have an effect on the melt flow index (MFI), for example.
 As a rule, the more wood that is added to the composite, the lower the MFI.